marcoraddatz/entrust/README.md

 # ENTRUST (Laravel 5 Package)

-**This fork focuses on fixing some serious issues with Laravel 5.2.**
+**This fork focuses on fixing some serious issues with Laravel 5.2 and will not get maintained any longer.**

 Own changes: